 I also concluded that swings + pushups weren’t enough.

 Once push-ups become too easy, Pavel says to use bands to make the movement harder.
 My gym has one 30-pound band.
 It is awkward as hell.
-I tried using it a few times, but I could get solid form reps using it.
+I tried using it a few times, but I could not get solid form reps using it.
 Maybe I need a better band or maybe the push-up isn’t ideal?
 A weighted vest might work better, but I don’t want to buy one right now.

 The second issue I had was between all the push-ups and KB swings, my shoulders were taking a beating, while the rest of my body felt under-utilized.